What Does It Mean to Be Past Due on an Account?

 Because these fees add up, the longer you go past due, the more it will cost to get caught up on your payments.
 After you're 60 days past due on your credit card account, your lender can increase your interest rate to the highest penalty rate.
 In some cases, the penalty rate can remain in effect for any new balance even after you've paid your account current.

-Your credit card statement will include a past due amount.
+Your credit card statement includes a past-due amount.
 That amount will be much higher than your regular monthly payment depending on how past due your account has become.
-The past due amount is a sum of the minimum payments you've missed plus late fees that have been added to your account since your last payment due date.
+The past-due amount is a sum of the minimum payments you've missed plus late fees that have been added to your account since your last payment due date.
 This is the amount you must pay to bring your account current again.

-You can bring your account out of the past due status by paying the minimum payment plus any late fees and interest that have been added to your balance.
-Once you've paid the past due balance, you'll stop accumulating late fees.
+You can bring your account out of its past-due status by paying the minimum payment plus any late fees and interest that have been added to your balance.
+Once you've paid the past-due balance, you'll stop accumulating late fees.
 Your credit card issuer will report a "current" status to the credit bureaus for that month forward.
 If your credit card issuer raised your APR to the penalty rate, it will return to the regular APR after you've made your next six payments on time.

 If you can't afford to pay the full amount required to bring your account current, talk to your creditor or lender about payment options.
 Your credit card issuer may be able to offer a payment arrangement that will make it easier to get your account out of past-due status.
 Some lenders can apply forbearance to your account and add the past-due amount to the balance of your loan and bring you out of past-due status.